raspberrypilearning/find-the-bug/en/step_2.md

 --- save ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-A mistakes in a computer program is called a <span style="color: #0faeb0">bug</span>.
+A mistake in a computer program is called a <span style="color: #0faeb0">bug</span>.
 Finding and removing mistakes in computer programs is called <span style="color: #0faeb0">debugging</span>.
 Grace Hopper is a famous software engineer.
 Her team once found a moth in their computer.
 Their notes say "First actual case of bug being found."
 </p>